score-json/nlohmann_json/TSF/trustable/assertions/TA-INPUTS_CONTEXT.md

     - **Answer**:
   - Date of assessments and identity of assessors
     - **Answer**:
-  - Role of component in XYZ
+  - Role of component in nlohmann/json
     - **Answer**:
   - Sources of bug and risk data
     - **Answer**:
   - Potential misbehaviours and risks identified and assessed
     - **Answer**:
-- List of tools used to build and verify XYZ
+- List of tools used to build and verify nlohmann/json
   - **Answer**:
 - Record of tool assessments:
   - Originating project and tool version
     - **Answer**:
   - Date of assessments and identity of assessors
     - **Answer**:
-  - Role of the tool in XYZ releases
+  - Role of the tool in nlohmann/json releases
     - **Answer**:
   - Potential misbehaviours and impacts
     - **Answer**: